CxDrive/patcher-aki-guide/patch/outsider/outsider_version_plus_20240902_readme.txt

 3. To run this patch

-The patch is provided in xdelta format, and is meant to be patched to an unmodified WWF Wrestlemania 2000 NTSC-U v1.0 (NWXE) in Z64 format.
+The patch is provided in xdelta format, and is meant to be patched to an unmodified No Mercy NTSC-U v1.0 (NWXE) in Z64 format.
 If your ROM is in a different format (e.g. V64 or N64), you will need a tool to convert it.
 I find that these work well and are pretty easy to use.

 https://hack64.net/tools/swapper.php (for an online version)